 Do I have to be a business major to become a member?

+No!
 Generally, our members are business or economics related majors or minors.
-With that being said, exceptions can be made if your curriculum has a business focus, so long as you send in your required course list to our Chapter President to be approved by Nationals.
+However, if your curriculum has a business focus, or you are interested in business we'd love to see you at rush.
 If you have any other questions or concerns, feel free to reach out at firstname.lastname@example.org.

 What is the difference between a social and professional fraternity?